shahidrogers/noteworthy/README.md

 - Organize notes with folders
 - Search functionality
 - Rich text support for note content
-- Local storage persistence
+- Local storage persistence (basic security with AES-GCM encryption)

 ## State Synchronization

-Noteworthy uses the [BroadcastChannel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API) to synchronize state across multiple tabs/windows.
+This app uses the [BroadcastChannel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API) to synchronize state across multiple tabs/windows.
 This means any changes made to notes or folders in one tab are instantly reflected in all other open instances of the app.

 ### Why BroadcastChannel?